Mohanakumaran-SR/Mohanakumaran-SR/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hello!
 I'm Mohanakumaran S R, a passionate data enthusiast eager to explore the secrets hidden in datasets.
-I have a strong understanding of tools like Excel, Power BI, and Tableau.
-Currently, I'm diving into SQL and Python to further enhance my analytical skills.
+With a solid understanding of tools like Excel, Power BI, and Tableau, I've recently completed my SQL learning journey and am now proficient in using MySQL to extract insights from data.
+Currently, I'm honing my skills in Python to further expand my analytical capabilities.

 ## Skills
 - **Data Analysis:** I'm skilled in Excel for manipulating, visualizing, and analyzing data.
 I create dynamic dashboards and reports using Power BI and Tableau.